Mychelium/HLR/README.md

 # HoloRing

-Holoring is part of the [Planetary OS for Consciousness Evolution][PCE], and is the backbone of the new can of blockchain enabling [P2P Collective intelligence][P2PCI].
+Holoring is a new kind of blockchain, part of the [Planetary OS for Consciousness Evolution][PCE], and is the backbone
+[P2P Collective intelligence][P2PCI] toolkit.

 [PCE]: https://duckduckgo.com/?q=Planetary+OS+for=consciousness+evolution
 [P2PCI]: https://github.com/P2PCI-project/P2PCI-Platform/wiki